 Here I’m not just talking about a quick response time, or the fact that they should send you notices about your quarterly taxes — although both of these things are important!

-I also mean that they are open to communicating with you throughout the year.
+I also mean that they have excellent communication skills and are there to reach throughout the year.

 No matter how far along in your business you are, you’re going to have questions.
-And you want to find an accountant who doesn’t want to nickel and dime you if you pop in their email or jump on the phone every now and then.
+And you want to find a great accountant who doesn’t want to nickel and dime you if you pop in their email or jump on the phone every now and then.